 Use of existing plugins: The students had a variety of artistic and computational projects.
 The participants’ choices were based on their preferences: artistic HCIs, sound engines, players, recorders, profilers, applications, online/offline algorithms for analysis, music generation, prediction, profiling, and more.

 Software design and software engineering: The platform included a software development kit (SDK) to build and integrate plugins quickly and easily (Appendix 2).
-The SDK could be used in any JavaScript framework and installed via any web packages installer.
-The platform also suggest a state machine interface that conveniently presented a state machine’s concept and its use (Appendix 1).
+The SDK could be used in any JavaScript framework and installed via any web package installer.
+The platform also suggested a state machine interface that conveniently presented a state machine’s concept and its use (Appendix 1).
 Developers and students could share their applications’ Entity Relationship Diagram (ERD) with the community for future use.

 Work with a community: Working as part of the platform community of at least 47 participants enabled the students to achieve a comprehensive perspective of the processes involved in platform design, components, and experience integration, to collaborate with individuals and other teams working on other projects, and to share their plugins.